arenaxr/arena-py/docs/beginner.md

 ```python
 arena = Arena()
 ```
-You can also pass host, realm, and scene as arguments, if you don't want to use enviornment variables:
+You can also pass host, realm, and scene as arguments, if you don't want to use enviornmental variables:
 ```python
 arena = Arena([host], [realm], [scene])
 ```
+Note: ARENA-py will always favor environmental variables over arguments.

 ## Define a task
 ARENA-py works by running tasks in an event loop, so we need a main task for our sample program.